image

 A word of caution: one of the rings on the ring mechanism didn't match up exactly so I tried to bend it into place.
 And it snapped off because the metal is very thin at the base.

 Anyway, the Moterm ring planner is really nice, especially for the relatively low price.
-But all those pockets are more than I needed.
+But all those pockets are more than I needed, and the wide 30mm rings and all that leather make it too heavy and bulky for my bag.

 Photo from the Amazon website